Personnel Today

 Employers should bear in mind that they may see an increase in holiday requests from Muslims during Ramadan, particularly during the festival to mark the end of Ramadan (Eid al-Fitr).

-The Easter break and early May bank holiday, combined with Ramadan, mean that employers may see an increase in the number of employees requesting time off for both religious and non-religious reasons in April and May.
+The Easter break, combined with Ramadan, mean that employers may see an increase in the number of employees requesting time off for both religious and non-religious reasons in March and April.

 While there is no automatic right to time off for religious reasons, line managers should be sensitive to the needs of employees who are observing religious events, including Ramadan.